Disability Living Allowance

 You’ll get a score based on how much help the assessment shows you need.
 This determines how much PIP you might receive.

 You'll then be informed of the outcome of your claim.
 If your claim is turned down, you can challenge it.
-If you need advice, contact your local Age UK.
+If you need advice or help filling out claim forms, contact your local Age UK.

 Attendance Allowance can help you if you have an illness or disability.
 Find out more.